sthysel-freight/containers/latex/README.md

 # LaTex in a box

-Latex pulls in the world, put the world in a box.
+I keep my LaTex in a convenient and tidy box.